 Computer-based intervention for social attention in autism

-This research study aims to develop a new iPad app for children with autism, designed to help them learn and practice basic social and communication skills in a fun way.
+This research study has developed a new iPad app for children with autism, designed to help them learn and practice basic social and communication skills in a fun way.

-The study, known as CLICK-EAST (“Computer-based Learning in Children: the Edinburgh Autism Social-attention Trial"), is divided into two main stages.
-The first stage involves developing the game, and the second stage will test whether it is a successful learning aid for children with autism.
+The study, known as Click-East ("Computer-based Learning in Children: the Edinburgh Autism Social-attention Trial"), is divided into two main stages.
+The first stage involved developing the app, and the second stage tested whether it is a successful learning aid for children with autism.

-In the first stage, the researchers are collecting feedback on the game from typically-developing children, parents of children with autism spectrum disorders, teachers and nursery nurses, speech and language therapists and young adults with an autism spectrum diagnosis.
-The goal is to design an app which is effective as a learning tool, enjoyable for children to play, and fits in well to family life.
+In the first stage, the researchers collected feedback on the app from typically-developing children, parents of children with autism spectrum disorders, teachers and nursery nurses, speech and language therapists and young adults with an autism spectrum diagnosis.
+Their goal was to design an app which would be effective as a learning tool, enjoyable for children to play, and would fit in well to family life.

 In the second stage, the researchers tested whether the app has a beneficial effect on children with autism.
 It is hoped that by learning and practicing basic social and communication skills in a safe and fun way, children will start to show these skills in real life too.
 Using a computer game as a learning tool plays to the strengths of children with autism, who often show a strong preference for technology and much ability in this area.